Wooden Decks for Inground Swimming Pools: Cost, Types, and More

 To start, you have to think about what you’re going to do with the area around it.
 After all, you don’t want messy dirt tracks taking away from the beauty of your new sparkling pool!

 At River Pools, we aim to help you, the pool shopper, find all of the information you need from the inception of your pool project down to the finishing touches like decking and fencing.
-Because wooden pool decks are so popular, we put together an in-depth guide on wooden pool decks to help you decide if it’s a good choice for your project.
+Because wood swimming pool decks, are so popular, we put together an in-depth guide on wooden pool decks to help you decide if it’s a good choice for your project.

 By the end of this article, you should have a better understanding of the types of wood that you can use, the cost of a wooden pool deck, ideas to try, and the pros and cons of building a deck.